 When planning on building a granny flat in WA, you must know your regulations.
 But don’t let this deter you, here are the rules for Granny Flats in WA:

 You must have a minimum property size of 450sqm (unless your local Council states differently).
 The maximum floor area your granny flat is allowed is 70sqm.
-Although this may differ across local Councils up to 100sqm. this is likely to be more flexible in rural areas.
+Although this may differ across local Councils up to 90sqm.
+This is likely to be more flexible in rural areas.
 And it is possible to rent out your granny flat to non-family members, but approval from your local Council is typically required first.

 Today I will cover how to build a granny flat on your Western Australian property.